 The 2-point difference implies that ransomware may be an equally grave danger for agencies at every level in 2020 and beyond.

-The recent survey was conducted by Veritas Technologies, LLC, a data management software company, to draw more attention to ransomware threats across government.
+The recent survey was conducted by Scoop News Group on behalf of Veritas Technologies, LLC to draw more attention to ransomware threats across government.

 Ransomware is malicious software that blocks access to or threatens to publish the victim’s sensitive data unless a ransom is paid.
 Although a string of devastating ransomware attacks in recent years has made this issue more high-profile, many agencies from the federal level down are still learning about it.